devmnj/sveltekit-prismic-headless-cms-blog/README.md

 ## 🚀 Features <a name="features"></a>
 * Dark theme
-* Authors can recommend a list of post
+* Author's can recommend a list of post
 * Search includes
 * Google Analytic integration
 * SEO ready.